 8. It’s almost as old as the Universe itself.

-9. It’s part of the Virgo Supercluster, a grouping of galaxies within 150 million light years.
+9. It’s part of the Virgo Supercluster, a group of galaxies within 150 million light years.

 10. It’s on the move

-The Milky Way, along with everything else, is moving through space, and puts to shame anything from everyday life that one could compare its speed to.
-The Earth moves around the Sun, the Sun around the Milky Way, and the Milky Way is part of the Local Group, which is moving relative to the Cosmic Microwave Background radiation – the radiation left over from the Big Bang, which is a convenient reference point to use when determining the velocity of things in the Universe.
-The Local Group is calculated to move relative to the CMB at about 600 km/s (2,200,000 km/h), which is pretty darn fast!
+The Milky Way, along with everything else in the Universe, is moving through space.
+The Earth moves around the Sun, the Sun around the Milky Way, and the Milky Way as part of the Local Group, which is moving relative to the Cosmic Microwave Background (CMB) radiation – the radiation left over from the Big Bang.